 Review: Chase Bank CD Interest Rates

-Conor Keenan is the Co-Founder of CompareAccounts and an Accredited Wealth Management Advisor candidate.
-He has covered consumer banking & investing trends for over a decade, his work has appeared in The Wall Street Journal, Reuters & Yahoo Finance.
+Conor Keenan, AWMA®, is the Co-Founder of CompareAccounts.
+An Accredited Wealth Management Advisor® professional with over a decade of experience covering consumer banking and investing trends, his work has appeared in The Wall Street Journal, Reuters, Yahoo Finance, and more.

 Editorial Independence: Our opinions, reviews, and recommendations are our own.
 Partner commissions keep our site free, but our content remains independent.